natenka/pyneng-book-en/docs/source/book/20_jinja2/whitespace_control.rst

 Empty lines after block were removed.

 In front of ``neighbor ... remote-as`` lines two spaces appeared.
 This is because there is a space in front of *for* block.
-Once line feed has been disabled, spaces and tabs in front of the block are added to the first line of block.
+Once lstrip_blocks has been disabled, spaces and tabs in front of the block are added to the first line of block.

 This does not affect the next lines.
 Therefore, lines with ``neighbor ... update-source`` are displayed with one space.